yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 Its documentation reads:

-> DataStore provides ACID guarantees ...
+> DataStore provides ACID guarantees...
 Updates the data transactionally in an atomic read-modify-write operation.
-All operations are serialized ...
+All operations are serialized...

 A classic example in point is incrementing a counter concurrently.